Franchise Pictures

-Franchise Pictures LLC was an independent motion picture production and distribution company, founded by Elie Samaha, Ashok Amritraj, and Andrew Stevens.
-They were known for their production in the action film genre.
+Franchise Pictures, LLC was a short-lived American independent motion picture studio, production and distribution company based in Los Angeles, California, founded in 1997 by Elie Samaha, Ashok Amritraj, and Andrew Stevens.
+They were known for their production in the action film genre, and for producing passion projects by actors which major studios passed on.
 The company also had a short-lived video game arm, Franchise Interactive.